OscarBjurestrand/php-membership/README.md

 **How to set up this project with your server:**
 1. Import `/php-membership/code/sql/users.sql` to your database.
 2. Open `YOUR HOST HERE/php-membership/code/php/index.php` in your browser.
-3. Enter any user credentials and press submit.
-4. See your created user in the `users` table.

 # Security